shameemabdulkarim/visualfabric-assignment/README.md

 ## Steps to follow

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine by using the link https://github.com/shameemabdulkarim/visualfabric-assignment.git
-2. Navigate to the folder where the repository is cloned and run the command `npm install`.This will install all the necessary packages and the tool `cypress` as well
+2. Navigate to the folder where the repository is cloned and run the command `npm install`.This will install all the necessary packages and  `cypress` test automation framework as well
 3. The tests can be run in two modes : Either using the test runner or in headless mode
 4. In order to run the tests using the runner, provide the command `npm run open` in the same location where Step 2 was executed.
 5. This will open up a runner in which you can see the `spec` file with all the tests as shown below